 If you want a more detailed outline of what Jon boats are used for read this article.

-- Excellent for shallow water conditions.
+- A Jon boat is an excellent for shallow water conditions.

 Why the Jon boat is so popular